adilahmed31/cs537-Discussion-su22/week-1/README.md

 - [Cppreference](https://en.cppreference.com/w/c) is primary for C++ reference, but it also has pretty references for C (with examples!).
 - [This git tutorial](https://git-scm.com/docs/gittutorial) could be helpful if you are not familiar with git.
+- [This video](https://youtu.be/GqmQg-cszw4?t=2738) has a wealth of information about buffer overflows.
+- [Beej's Quick guide to GDB](https://beej.us/guide/bggdb/) may be a helpful reference for gdb.